 While your 3D printing machine is the heart of the activity, its operation feeds off software on your computer.
 CAD (computer-aided design) software varies, so it’s best to do some research as to which will be best for you and your equipment.

-Heated filament can emit fumes that aren’t too tasty to breathe in, so remember to always print in a well-ventilated area, rather than an enclosed room.
+Most printers will have several moving parts that get very hot so handling must be done with care.
+Heated filament can emit toxic fumes that aren’t healthy for you to breathe in, so remember to always print in a well-ventilated area, rather than an enclosed room.

-Learning how to print with filaments one-by-one will be much more manageable than jumping straight into advanced ones.
+Learning how to print with filaments one-by-one will be much more manageable than jumping right into the advanced ones straight away.

 And that concludes our list of 3D printing tips for beginners.
 3D printing is an awesome hobby so be wise and mindful to make the most of it.
 Read a lot, ask a lot and then practice!
 With so many models, materials and potential, it’s fairly inevitable that you’ll have a few failures along the way to printing success.
 Take note, move on and be inspired.
 And make sure to stock up on our exclusive, premium range of 3D printer filament.